-The total notional values of our foreign currency derivatives were \$17,505 million and \$11,370 million as of December 31, 2023 and 2022, respectively.
+The total notional values of our foreign currency derivatives were \$18,442 million and \$17,505 million as of December 31, 2024 and 2023, respectively.
 These values included derivative instruments that were designated and qualified for hedge accounting along with derivative instruments that are economic hedges.
-The fair value of foreign currency derivatives that qualified for hedge accounting resulted in a net unrealized gain of \$22 million as of December 31, 2023, and we estimate that a 10% weakening of the U.S. dollar would have resulted in a \$278 million decrease in fair value.
-The fair value of the foreign currency derivatives that did not qualify for hedge accounting resulted in a net unrealized loss of \$15 million as of December 31, 2023, and we estimate that a 10% weakening of the U.S. dollar would have resulted in a \$161 million decrease in fair value.
+The fair value of foreign currency derivatives that qualified for hedge accounting resulted in a net unrealized gain of \$366 million as of December 31, 2024, and we estimate that a 10% weakening of the U.S. dollar would have resulted in a \$511 million decrease in fair value.
+The fair value of the foreign currency derivatives that did not qualify for hedge accounting resulted in a net unrealized gain of \$62 million as of December 31, 2024, and we estimate that a 10% weakening of the U.S. dollar would have resulted in a net unrealized gain of \$62 million as of December 31, 2024, and we estimate that a 10% weakening of the U.S. dollar would have resulted in a size of \$62 million as of December 31, 2024, and we estimate that a 10% weakening of the U.S. dollar would have resulted in a size of \$62 million as of December 31, 2024, and we estimate that a 10% weakening of the U.S. dollar would have resulted in a \$512 million decrease in fair value.